AndyOooh/15-app-ideas/README.md

 So far a purely frontend app.
 The one with the bg image template in css.
 Plan is to make this the 15 apps app.

-Need to update this again!
+Remember to keep images on top in README.md